joeytwiddle/significant-white-space/README.md

     % sws --test decurl <curly_file> <sws_file>

-The checking it does is to invert the generated sws_file and see if it exactly matches the original curly file (which it rarely does the first time you try it!).
+The checking it does is to invert the generated sws_file and see if the result exactly matches the original curly file (which it rarely does the first time you try it!).